ericgarrigues/ig_markets/README.md

 How To Use The REST Library
 ---------------------------

 Using this library to connect to the IG Markets API is extremely easy.
-All you need to do is import the IGService class, create an instance, and call the methods you wish to use.
+All you need to do is import the IGRestClient class, create an instance, and call the methods you wish to use.
 There is a method for each endpoint exposed by their API.
 The code sample below shows you how to connect to the API and retrieve all open positions for the active account.

-**Note:** The secure session with IG is established when you create an instance of the IGService class.
+**Note:** The secure session with IG is established when you create an instance of the IGRestClient class.

 ```python
 import yaml